Enter the French art of living!

 Workshops on oenology, blind tastings, or a scent game to awaken your senses are also organised.

-Make the most of the estate by extending your visit by staying on site.
+Take full advantage of the estate, extending your visit by staying on site.

-Château Rasque offers you the chance to escape during a stay with these guest rooms.
+Château Rasque offers you the opportunity to escape during a stay with these guest rooms.

 - Picnic by the pool in the heart of the vineyards

 - A romantic dinner

 - Spa and treatments

 Everything is provided for you to have a pleasant time

 For the tasting, please make a reservation.
 Visits to Château Rasque are for 8 people or more

 .
 The price starts at 5€ per person